Adaptive Sports Equipment Grants

 Let Us Help

 P.S.
 Check out our Adaptive Kayaking InfoGraphic for statistics and information related to kayaking that you might be able to use in your grant application.
+Also, try our Adaptive Kayaking Equipment Budget Estimating Calculator if you're applying for kayaking-related grants.

 Angle Oar LLC's mission is getting people who didn’t think they had the strength or endurance to kayak out on the water and keeping experienced paddlers there longer!
 We provide adaptive paddles, outriggers and other equipment to people with shoulder problems, physical disabilities or limited upper body strength due to age, injury or ability.